 Media and nutrient issues

-Overwatering and under watering are the most common causes of physiological disorders in hydroponic crops; however, overwatering is far more common and misdiagnosed than under watering (we all know what a dry root system looks like, after all).
-Interestingly, overwatering initially looks quite similar to under watering—at least from the top of the plant.
+Overwatering and under-watering are the most common causes of physiological disorders in hydroponic crops; however, overwatering is far more common and misdiagnosed than under-watering (we all know what a dry root system looks like, after all).
+Interestingly, overwatering initially looks quite similar to under-watering—at least from the top of the plant.
 Wilting, downward hanging leaves, eventual leaf/bud/flower drop, yellowing and chlorosis are all signs of overwatering.
 In the most severe cases, epinasty will result because the damaged root systems will have started producing ethylene.
-Overwatering can be prevented by reducing the frequency and volume of nutrient applied, particularly under cooler growing conditions, and using a coarse, free-draining medium like perlite.
+Overwatering can be prevented by reducing the frequency and volume of nutrients applied, particularly under cooler growing conditions, and using a coarse, free-draining medium like perlite.

 The root zone can be the cause of other physiological disorders in hydroponics.
 Some of the most common of these disorders are related to salinity damage and electrical conductivity (EC) buildup.
 As with many physiological disorders, the symptoms of these may be confusing to new or inexperienced growers; however, they are usually never forgotten once encountered.